 The feedback was quite positive when this format was being discussed as an alternative for 2022, so we'd like to give it a try for this year and get your feedback at the end of the season!

 If a player is unable to play one night, they must inform the Club as soon as possible (preferably the week before).
-The supervisor will then attempt to get a suitable spare from the spare list, a player from one group higher/lower, or an intermediate or junior player deemed suitable.
+The supervisor will then attempt to get a suitable spare from the spare list, or from another group.

-If a player fails to show up, or if they do not call to notify the Club by 12 noon on their league day, they will be penalized 8 points from their final score for that week.
+If a player fails to show up, or if they do not call to notify the Club by 12 noon on their league day, they will be penalized with an automatic demotion.

 The time for each group will change each week.
-The individual is responsible for knowing his/her time; be especially careful at the end of a session or after a partial rain out.
+The individual is responsible for knowing their time; be especially careful at the end of a session or after a partial rain out.